giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 #### Default role bindings {#default-roles-bindings}

-Your `Kubernetes` cluster comes by default with a set of roles and cluster roles as well as some default bindings.
+Your cluster comes by default with a set of roles and cluster roles as well as some default bindings.
 These are automatically reconciled and thus can't be changed or deleted.

 You can use the `Role` and `ClusterRole` resources to create bindings for your users.
 Following example would grant all users in the group `mynamespace-admin` full permissions to resources in the `mynamespace` namespace.

-See how it references a `ClusterRole` named `admin`, which comes with `Kubernetes` by default.
+See how it references a `ClusterRole` named `admin`, which comes with Kubernetes by default.

 ```yaml
 kind: ClusterRoleBinding